Romans 10:16

 they have not all obeyed the gospel.
 For Isaiah said, Lord, who has believed

 our report?"
 There will always be good news for the world.
-No
+No matter

-certain sense.
-"Whosoever shall call upon the
+sense.
+"Whosoever shall call upon the name of

-name of the Lord shall be saved."
-Almost
+the Lord shall be saved."
+Every

-salvation that is in Jesus.
-Even though the message is simple, it’s very
+is in Jesus.
+Even though the message is simple, it is very profound, and if you

-profound, and if you receive it, it will go to the very depths of your heart.
+receive it, it will go to the very depths of your heart.
+It will not only

-It will not only change your eternal destiny, but it will also change your
+change your eternal destiny, but it will also change your life.

 The wonderful story of God’s love and